 Overall, HIFIMAN HE-400i is one of the best bass headphones under $500 and since the product is often available under sale, you might be able to get them under $200.

 The sound signature of the headphones is very interesting, as there is a good amount of emphasis on the lows while these headphones do not give that bloated feeling you would get from cheap headphones.
-The bass feels accurate, precise and yet very powerful.
+The bass feels accurate, precise, and yet very powerful.
 The mids and the highs are well-balanced so even to the audiophiles, these closed-back headphones provide a unique experience.
 This experience is quite comparable to the best Sennheiser headphones from our roundup.

 The noise isolation of the headphones is although not that good, which means that these won’t be the best headphones for commuting.
-However, for music-listening at home, these headphones provide a great value.
+However, for music listening at home, these headphones provide great value.
 Many people use these headphones as studio headphones as well, due to their balanced sound signature.
 If the lows would be balanced as well, these headphones would feel quite dull.

-All-in-all, Audio-Technica ATH-WS1100iS is one of the best pair of bass headphones under $300 and is a great choice for you even if you are an audiophile.
+All in all, Audio-Technica ATH-WS1100iS is one of the best pairs of bass headphones under $300 and is a great choice for you even if you are an audiophile.